 This part of our trip was the cheapest of the entire holiday.
 It cost a total of $75 for two nights in our homestay, our transfer from the train station, two bike rentals for a day, a (5 course) dinner and two delicious breakfasts with the most incredible mango jam I have ever tasted!
 It was ridiculously cheap for what we got and it was above and beyond what we had imagined.
 I am glad that we risked it and can say with absolute certainty that the risk paid off.
 If you ever find yourself in Hanoi then I would highly recommend taking the plunge and making a side trip to Ninh Binh before it really takes off as a tourist hotspot.
 It is super easy and I’m certainly glad we did.

-With that, this sadly brings us to the end of our ‘Great Asian Adventure’.
+With that, we sadly reached the end of our ‘Great Asian Adventure’.
 After our two night stay, it was back to Hanoi for one night before our flight home early the next morning.
 It was an uneventful evening but it was nice to pack everything away without having to worry about what should go where.

 I was nervous about this trip and honestly, when we landed in Bangkok on that very first morning I thought I couldn’t do it.
 I thought I had pushed myself too far and it was all too much.
 Too many new and unknown places, different accommodations to our usual bookings and such varied experiences all in one go!
 However, somewhere along the way I began to relax and appreciate what we were doing and what a huge opportunity this was for us.
 I think it was in Cambodia when I truly realised how lucky I was to be able to go on a trip like this.
 Talking to Dine and how he valued his ability to speak English to guarantee him a good job.
 How he dreamed of travelling and how in his eyes when he asked us about our holiday, there appeared to be admiration.
 It was then I realised I was being selfish, focusing only on the negative and not on the positive.
 I realised I had been waiting for something profound to happen to me, for my ‘Eat, Love, Pray’ moment when in actual fact you have to make it happen yourself by going out and meeting new people not hiding in your room afraid of the unknown.
 I became more adventurous and less nervous around people and I truly started to enjoy every minute of it.
 I have come home with memories that will not only last a lifetime but I hope have impacted greatly on my attitude to what used to be the mundane and everyday.
 I am so thankful that Rob said ‘Yes’ when I told him my crazy idea and I am thrilled that we got to experience it together.